point-bonita/fog/README.md

-## Fine Kilter: An Open-Source Discourse on State Liberalism
+## Out of Kilter, Into Kilter: An Open-Source Discourse on State Liberalism

 ---